UniMath/agda-unimath/src/category-theory/precategories.lagda.md

 ## Definitions

-### The predicate on a composition operation on a binary family of sets of defining a precategory
+### The predicate of being a precategory on composition operations on binary families of sets

 ```agda
 module _